linker3000/micro-bit_spectrum/README.md

 * https://www.sparkfun.com/products/10468
 * https://www.sparkfun.com/datasheets/Components/General/MSGEQ7.pdf

-Beware of buying the MSGEQ7 chip on ebay - some have turned out to be faulty and are suspected of being manufacturing rejects.
+Beware of buying the MSGEQ7 chip on ebay - some/many have turned out to be faulty and it's suspected that they are manufacturing rejects.

 *Schematic*
 ![Image](MSGEQ7_Breakout_Board.png)